nithillsethupathi/JobSchedule/README.md

 # JobSchedule
-Topological Sort job schedule using Depth First Search (DFS).
+Topological Sort job schedule using Depth First Search (DFS)__ Update 1.0:__
-Update 1.0:
 Does not detect cycle.
 Will not work if there is a graph with cycle.
-Fix coming soon :)
+Fix coming soon :)__